drogtke958/parameter-defaults-starter/README.md

 ## Python: Defining a Default Value for a Parameter

+### Saving Your Work

+As usual, save your work to your GitHub repo.

+**Show me your finished code today during Teacher Time.**

 ### Reading

 - In _Python Crash Course_, read the **Default Values** section, pp. 134 - 135